developer-zebra/developer-zebra-site/src/ehs/2-7/guide/about/index.md

 ### Android Lollipop, Marshmallow and Nougat Notes
 **_Applies to devices running Android Lollipop 5.x and higher (including Marshmallow and Nougat)_**:

-* **[Status Bar Pull-down](../settings#disablestatusbarpulldown) cannot be accessed through the EHS UI on devices running Android L, M or N**.
-To access this feature (also known as the "Notification Pulldown"), use the [UI Manager](/mx/uimgr) through Zebra EMDK or StageNow tools, which can override EHS UI settings.
+* **[Status Bar Pull-down](../settings#disablestatusbarpulldown) cannot be controlled through EHS on devices running Android L, M or N** (the feature appears "grayed out" in the Admin-Mode Preferences panel in those devices).
+To contol the Status Bar Pull-down (also known as the "Notification Pulldown"), use the [UI Manager](/mx/uimgr) through Zebra EMDK or StageNow tools.

 <!--
 REPLICATE ABOVE NOTE ON SETTINGS PAGE